chrisdiana/cms.js/README.md

 ## Quick Start

-CMS.js currently supports two website modes, Github and Apache.
+CMS.js currently supports two website modes, Github and Server.

 **Github Mode**

 This is the default mode for CMS.js.
 Host your website on Github using Github Pages, similar to Jekyll.

-**Apache Mode**
+**Server Mode**

-Use apache mode if you choose to self host your content.
-If you choose this option, *make sure Apache with htaccess is enabled*.
+Use server mode if you choose to self host your content.
+Apache and NGINX servers are supported.
+If using server mode, make sure the server's directory indexing feature is enabled.

+* Apache - Make sure `htaccess` is enabled OR `Options Indexes` is set for your directory.
+* NGINX - Make sure `autoindex on` is set for your directory

+More info on server setup is available on the [wiki](https://github.com/cdmedia/cms.js/wiki/Server-Support-&-Setup)

 **Install**